 Frequently Asked Questions

-What is First-Mover Citation Advantage in AI search?
+What is First-Mover Citation Advantage and how long does it last?

-First-Mover Citation Advantage occurs when the first company to publish comprehensive, structured answers to buyer questions becomes the default recommendation AI platforms return for 12-18 months.
-Companies that establish this position first achieve 120x more impressions and 18x more traffic compared to competitors who publish similar content later, even if those competitors have stronger domain authority or backlink profiles.
+First-Mover Citation Advantage occurs when the first company to publish comprehensive answers to buyer questions becomes the default recommendation in AI platforms, delivering 120x more impressions and 18x more traffic than late entrants.
+This advantage typically lasts 12-18 months, even after competitors publish similar content, creating a significant but temporary competitive moat.

-How long does it take to establish competitive positioning in AI search versus Google?
+How quickly can companies establish competitive positioning in AI search versus Google?

-What is AI Citation Share and why does it matter?
+What is Competitive Gap Analysis and why does it matter for AI search positioning?